Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/add-swell-agitation-or-ripples.md

-# Add swell, agitation, or ripples
+# Configure swell, agitation, or ripples with a simulation mask

-To add swell, agitation or ripples, use a Water Mask to affect the influence the simulation has on specific areas of the water surface.
+To configure swell, agitation, or ripples, use a simulation mask to affect the influence the simulation has on specific areas of the water surface.

 Masks take into account the Wrap Mode of the texture.
 For Ocean, Sea, or Lake water surface types, select **Clamp** rather than the default **Repeat** value.

-To add a Water Mask:
+To add a simulation mask:

 1. Create and import a texture where the color channels represent the fluctuations.